-Ms. Lerner is the Chair of Diversity for the Antitrust Section of the New York State Bar Association, Co-Chair of the National Association of Women Lawyers' Litigation Affinity Group, and an Editor of Antitrust magazine.
 Ms. Lerner co-founded Roseann’s Gift, an organization named for her late mother and dedicated to raising research funding to cure lung cancer.
-The organization is currently funding lung cancer research at Weill Medical College of Cornell University.
-She is a member of the Tri-State Area Advisory Board of Jumpstart, which works to provide equal access to literacy education for preschool children in low-income communities and was previously a member of the Board of Directors for the Jewish Community Project Downtown, an organization that was formed in the wake of the September 11th attacks to revitalize the Jewish community in lower Manhattan.
-She currently provides pro bono assistance to KIND (Kids In Need of Defense) and has previously provided assistance to AARP and the Lawyers Committee for Civil Rights Under the Law.
+The organization is funding lung cancer research at Weill Medical College of Cornell University.
+She is a member of the Tri-State Area Advisory Board of Jumpstart, which works to provide equal access to literacy education for preschool children in under-resourced communities and was previously a member of the Board of Directors for the Jewish Community Project Downtown, an organization that was formed in the wake of the September 11th attacks to revitalize the Jewish community in lower Manhattan.
+She currently provides pro bono assistance to KIND (Kids In Need of Defense) and has previously provided assistance to the Transgender Legal Defense and Education Fund, AARP and the Lawyers Committee for Civil Rights Under the Law.

 Insulate SB, Inc. v.
 Advanced Finishing Systems, Inc., Lead counsel for fluid-handling equipment manufacturer Graco Inc. in putative nationwide antitrust class action alleging unlawful business acquisitions and boycott, exclusive-dealing, and monopolization conspiracies.
 We obtained the dismissal of all claims with prejudice, 2014 U.S. Dist.
 LEXIS 31188 (D. Minn.
 Mar.
 11, 2014), and we represented Graco in the appeal, where the judgment was affirmed. __ F.3d __, 2015 U.S. App.
 LEXIS 14233 (8th Cir.
 Aug.
 13, 2015).